Understanding Trauma

 What is Trauma?

 Trauma is an umbrella term used in both medical and mental health settings.
-In the medical world, trauma is about damage that has occurred to the body.
-Treatment is typically focused on repair of those physical wounds and creating circumstances where the body can work on healing itself as much as possible.
+In the medical world, trauma is about the damage that has occurred to the body.
+Treatment is typically focused on the repair of those physical wounds and creating circumstances where the body can work on healing itself as much as possible.
 Trauma in the mental health world involves both the emotional and physical impacts that occur.
 Trauma can change how the mind perceives what is happening to the body (sense of physical safety), our relationships (feelings of connectedness), and our identity (sense of self).
 Treatment is focused on helping the person become aware of the source of their wounds, how a person has made meaning out of that experience, and working towards (like the medical model), creating circumstances where the body can work on healing itself as much as possible.

 Trauma’s impact on the Body

 Because trauma impacts both physical and emotional perceptions, what is experienced by the individual who was traumatized, and what is witnessed by people around that person are expressions of distress.
-The following is a list of some of these symptoms, but by no means is all inclusive as each persons experience of trauma is unique to them:
+The following is a list of some of these symptoms, but by no means is all inclusive as each person's experience of trauma is unique to them:

 • Emotional Overwhelm